 Focused on Services

 Business Tax Planning - Choosing the right business entity form to minimize taxes is the foundation of business tax planning.
-Lawyers from our firm wrote the Arkansas Limited Liability Company Act (also called the Small Business Entity Tax Pass-Through Act) in the 1990s, and we fully understand how its provisions apply to your business interests.
-We help you evaluate whether a limited liability company (LLC) or partnership (LLP), an S Corporation, C Corporation, or some other vehicle is the best way for you to meet your growth and financing needs while maximizing tax advantages, then help you create the appropriate management and organizational structure.
-You also get current advice on issues involving the Arkansas exemption tax, ad valorem property taxes, and the various intangibles taxes and transfer taxes.
+Lawyers from our firm assisted in drafting the Arkansas Limited Liability Company Act (also called the Small Business Entity Pass-Through Act) in the 1990s, and we fully understand how provisions apply to your business needs.
+We help you evaluate whether a limited liability company (LLC), partnership (LLP), an S Corporation, C Corporation, or some other vehicle is the best way for you to meet your growth and financing needs while maximizing tax advantages, then help you create the appropriate management and organizational structure.
+You also get current advice on issues involving the exemptions from Arkansas taxes, ad valorem property taxes, and the various intangibles taxes and transfer taxes.
 We are always alert to creative entity variations that meet any business tax planning need.

-Most business transactions have potentially adverse tax consequences if not properly structured, so we help business clients — including individuals who own businesses — structure transactions to maximize business and tax benefits and to avoid problems.
+Most business transactions have potentially adverse tax consequences if not properly structured, so we help business clients — including individuals who own businesses — structure transactions to maximize business and tax benefits and to avoid potential problems.
 If you are a company owner or chief executive, we offer you sophisticated solutions for complex tax challenges in structuring like-kind exchanges, tax-efficient real estate transactions, and tax-free reorganizations.
-That includes sophisticated variations like reverse like-kind exchanges.
+That includes variations such as reverse like-kind exchanges.

 State and Local Tax - As the leading tax law firm in Arkansas, we have an excellent reputation and working relationship with the Revenue Division of the Arkansas Department of Finance and Administration.
-Whether your concerns involve personal or business taxation, you benefit from the fact that lawyers from our firm have helped shape state tax law by working directly with administrative and legislative taxing officials.
-A good example is our efforts in restructuring the state manufacturing tax exemption on tangible personal property used directly in manufacturing so that it achieves the necessary public policy objectives while supporting the competitiveness of some of the state’s largest business entities.
-We also have other unique strengths that reflect our knowledge of the state tax code, such as unquestioned leadership in the issuance of tax-exempt Arkansas school bonds.
+Whether your concerns involve personal or business taxation, you benefit from the fact that lawyers from our firm have helped shape state tax law by working directly with administrative taxing officials on audit and other tax related matters as well as with legislators on tax legislation.

-Tax Controversies - Corporations, small businesses, nonprofit organizations and individuals seek our help when faced with an audit by the Internal Revenue Service or the Arkansas Department of Finance and Administration, or where the IRS or state and local authorities are attempting to collect a tax assessment.
-You will get an effective defense in audit disputes and appeals, administrative hearings before the IRS and state and local taxing authorities, and in negotiations with tax officials thanks to an approach that combines a willingness to litigate with the skill to work out a negotiated settlement.
-Our lawyers have practical familiarity with the accounting and business issues, as well as the tax code issues that shape controversies and use that knowledge to reach effective resolutions on your behalf.
+Tax Controversies - Clients seek our help when faced with an audit by the Internal Revenue Service or the Arkansas Department of Finance and Administration, or where the IRS or state and local authorities are attempting to collect a tax assessment.
+Our broad experience covers income taxes, sales and use taxes, estate and gift taxes, excise taxes and ad valorem taxes.
+We also handle collection-related matters where the IRS or state is attempting to collect taxes.
+You will get an effective defense in audits, administrative hearings and proceedings, and appeals before the IRS and state and local taxing authorities and in court if the matter is not resolved through the administrative appeal process.

-State Audits and Appeals - Our tax practice in Arkansas is unsurpassed for our ability to handle audits, appeals, collection matters, and civil and criminal tax litigation.
-Given our strong working relationships with state tax officials, we frequently can make the kind of direct contacts that get results to handle sales and use tax audits and disputes and challenges to contingency ad valorem property tax assessments.
+State Audits and Appeals - Our tax practice in Arkansas is noteworthy for our ability to handle audits, appeals, collection matters, and civil tax litigation.
+Given our strong working relationships with state tax officials, we frequently can make the kind of direct contacts that get appropriate results to in connection with sales and use tax audits and disputes, as well as challenges to ad valorem property tax assessments.
 If you are a manufacturer seeking an exemption entitlement under the state’s laws applying to manufacture, we are experienced and can help.

 Focused on our Team

-Our tax department is the largest and most experienced in Arkansas with 30 attorneys and an impressive total of more than 700 years of experience.
-Our tax attorneys are focused exclusively on a specific area of tax law and devoted to the industry.
-Eighty percent (24) of the firm’s tax attorneys have earned their Masters in Tax Law degrees and many are inactive certified public accountants.
+With more than 30 attorneys and an impressive total of more than 700 years of experience, our tax attorneys focus on particular areas of the law to best serve our clients.
+Twenty-five of the firm’s tax attorneys have earned their Master of Laws in Taxation and many are inactive certified public accountants.
 Six attorneys have been selected as Fellows in the prestigious American College of Trust & Estate Counsel and the firm has the only two Arkansans who are Fellows of the American College of Tax Counsel.
 Our tax department also includes the only attorney in the state, and one of only 65 in the country, invited to be a member of the National Association of Property Tax Attorneys.
-The group’s attorneys are recognized by The Best Lawyers in America (17), Chambers USA (9) and Mid-South Super Lawyers (14), for their work in their perspective area of tax law.

-Friday, Eldredge & Clark holds two seminars each year devoted to educating CPAs on the most recent updates in tax law.
+Friday, Eldredge & Clark holds seminars each year devoted to educating CPAs and business leaders on the most recent updates in tax law.
 Additionally, many of the firm’s attorneys participate in training seminars through the Arkansas State Chamber of Commerce, the Arkansas Society of Certified Public Accounts and other industry-related events.